ARCT5530 The Single Family House as a Bourgeois Manifesto

 - Students are able to (1) understand how modern aesthetic and political ideas are articulated through architectural form; (2) analyse architecture in a global context, taking into account cultural specificity and the role of transcultural exchanges; and (3) clearly articulate findings in written form.

-- Typically this unit is assessed in the following ways: (1) presentation and (2) final essay.
+- Indicative assessments in this unit are as follows: (1) presentation and (2) final essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.